TalFlint1/YouTube---Advanced-Programming---Web/README.md

 ## Overview

-This project involves creating a web application inspired by YouTube JavaScript, CSS, and React.
+This project involves creating a web application inspired by YouTube using JavaScript, CSS, React, Node.js, Express, and MongoDB.
 The application includes registration, login, video listing, video viewing, and adding new videos functionalities.
+Additionally, it features a server exposing a RESTful API with data stored in a MongoDB database.

 ## Features